import-js/eslint-import-resolver-typescript/README.md

       "@typescript-eslint/parser": [".ts", ".tsx"]
     },
     "import/resolver": {
-      // use <root>/tsconfig.json
       "typescript": {
-        "alwaysTryTypes": true // always try to resolve types under `<root>@types` directory even it doesn't contain any source code, like `@types/unist`
+        "alwaysTryTypes": true, // always try to resolve types under `<root>@types` directory even it doesn't contain any source code, like `@types/unist`

-      },
+        // Choose from one of the "project" configs below or omit to use <root>/tsconfig.json by default

         // use <root>/path/to/folder/tsconfig.json
-      "typescript": {
-        "project": "path/to/folder"
+        "project": "path/to/folder",
-      },

         // Multiple tsconfigs (Useful for monorepos)

         // use a glob pattern
-      "typescript": {
-        "project": "packages/*/tsconfig.json"
+        "project": "packages/*/tsconfig.json",
-      },

         // use an array
-      "typescript": {
         "project": [
           "packages/module-a/tsconfig.json",
           "packages/module-b/tsconfig.json"
-        ]
-      },
+        ],

         // use an array of glob patterns
-      "typescript": {
         "project": [
           "packages/*/tsconfig.json",
           "other-packages/*/tsconfig.json"